 Heart Valve Clinic

-The Heart Valve Clinic at Heart Hospital of Austin is dedicated to the advancement and research of valvular therapies.
+The Heart Valve Clinics at Heart Hospital of Austin and St. David’s South Austin Medical Center are dedicated to the advancement and research of valvular therapies.
 The clinic features a team of interventional cardiologists and cardiothoracic surgeons.
 These professionals specialize in the latest transcatheter valve procedures and minimally invasive techniques.
 At the Heart Valve Clinic, patients may complete aortic valve replacement or repair surgery.

 This painless test provides the possibility of early detection of heart disease, when it is most easily treated.
 We offer the latest HeartSaver CT scanner technology, providing sharp, detailed images of the heart.
 The procedure is similar to having an x-ray - fast, painless and highly accurate in determining the extent of calcified blockage in the arteries.